 Map of fake trajectory of the sinking prepared by Estonian, Finnish and Swedish accident investigators

 All is a hoax or fairy tale invented by the Swedish government 1994.
-In reality the ferry sank due to hull leakage caused one way or another - sabotage.
+In reality the ferry sank due to two hull leakages caused one way or another - sabotage.
 The visor was found still attached at the sunken wreck (sic) by the Finnish rescue forces!
 But the spoke person of the Finns lied and said the the visor was missing.

 To support the official lies many surviving Estonian crewmembers were then kidnapped by Swedish and Finnish authorities later on the day of the event.
 Other Estonian crewmembers were forced to lie about what had happened.
 All information was then falsified to support the official story, i.e. the hoax.

 No proper accident investigation was ever done - just a Final report was published December 1997, where every essential presented fact is unproven ... simply invented to suit the fairy tale.

 This web page of mine is about official pictures of the wreck, visor and its surroundings.
 For more info click here.